flancia-coop/doc.anagora.org/social-coop-tech-group.md

       - @david just created an account but didn't get an email.
   - participation rate is like 15%-30% of people who are loomio, and people who are on loomio is 50% of active mastodon
   - did a poll for translation feature, some people said thank you for doing it that way
-  - jotaemmei: sometimes I don't vote because I see that something is going to pass; if loomio is asking people to jump through too many hoops we should re-evaluate
+  - jotaemmei: sometimes I don't vote because I see that something is going to pass
+    - if loomio is asking people to jump through too many hoops we should re-evaluate
+    - how do we make sure we accomodate people's attentional needs
+    - this is a larger issue with the larger confederation of co-ops, but it is an issue even internal with social.coop
+    - some people have signed up to do bridging work

 - [[flancian]] should we reboot runko at some point? :)
 -- Yes we should! let's schedule that for
 - follow up on issues in [bug tracker](https://git.coop/social.coop/tech/operations/-/issues)